areas-archive/nebula/README.md

 ## Get a List of Pods
-Use the `get pods` command to get a list of the default namespace’s pods:
+Use the `get pods` command to get a list of your default namespace’s pods:

 ```shell
 kubectl get pods